MIBlue119/rust_101/README.md

 ## Intro

+- Where is Rust borned?
+    - Mozilla
+    - Mozilla use it to develop an experimental browser [`serveo`](https://servo.org/)
 - Why do we need Rust?
     - Rust complier plays a gatekeeper role to find elusive bugs
     - It could be use at cli/ web/ DevOps tool/ embedded devices/ml/ audio analysis
     - An ahead-of time compiled language
+    - An system language, alternative to C and C++
 - How could we install the environment to run Rust?
     - Install `rustup` at Linux/MacOS
         ```